Last week I gave a workshop on Mindful Self-Care and started by asking the following question:

 It’s a damn TOUGH PROFESSION!!

 Sometimes just giving people the space to admit how they feel makes all the difference in the world.
 So, I do just that in my workshops.
-I’m real (to a fault – sometimes I swear!) but my intention is pure – I want to serve teachers so that they can enjoy their jobs more.
+I’m real and my intention is clear – I want to serve teachers so that they can enjoy their jobs more.
 Plus, I want students to feel more connected to their teachers so that they will succeed and not fall through the cracks.

 I help teachers self-care.
 I’m even writing a book about it!